DiagRAMS-Technologies/api-docs/contents/pages/index.md

 If you want test, debug, and interact with API.
 You can download the open-source software [Insomnia](https://insomnia.rest/download)

 ## Support
-If you encounter the slightest problem or the slightest inconsistency.
-Do not hesitate to let us know as soon as possible at this email: [support@diagrams-technologies.com](mailto:support@diagrams-technologies.com?subject=Help+on+DiagRAMS+API).
+If you encounter any problem or inconsistency, feel free to let us know as soon as possible at this email: [support@diagrams-technologies.com](mailto:support@diagrams-technologies.com?subject=Help+on+DiagRAMS+API).
 We can provide you with all the help you need.